Linear Non-Gaussian Component Analysis via Maximum Likelihood: Simulations: Distributional Noise-rank Assumptions

-When the LCA model was true and there was a high SNR, all methods generally produced accurate estimates of $\bS$ for the logistic, t, Gumbel, super-Gaussian mixture of normals, and sparse images, but only Spline-LCA was accurate for the sub-Gaussian mixture of normals, and the performance of IFA was more variable than other methods for all distributions (Figure \ref{fig:MSE_simulations}).
-In these simulations, boxplots examining the accuracy of $\hatbM_\bS$ showed patterns similar to those found in Figure \ref{fig:MSE_simulations} and consequently are not presented.
+When the LNGCA model was true and there was a high SNR, all methods except IFA generally produced accurate estimates of $\bS$ for the logistic, t, Gumbel, super-Gaussian mixture of normals, and sparse images, but only Spline-LCA was accurate for the sub-Gaussian mixture of normals, and the performance of IFA was more variable than other methods for all distributions (Figure \ref{fig:MSE_simulations}).
+PCA+Infomax performed poorly for the sub-Gaussian mixtures because the logistic distribution generally fails for sub-Gaussian distributions (see \citealt{lee1999independent}).
+Boxplots examining the accuracy of $\hatbM_\bS$ showed patterns similar to those found in Figure \ref{fig:MSE_simulations} and consequently are not presented.

-When the LCA model was true and there was a low SNR, IFA, PCA+Infomax, and PCA+ProDenICA failed to recover the LCs for all distributions, while D-FastICA and Logis-LCA recovered all distributions except for the sub-Gaussian mixture of normals.
+When the LNGCA model was true and there was a low SNR, Spline-LCA generally outperformed other methods, while IFA, PCA+Infomax, and PCA+ProDenICA failed to recover the LCs for all distributions, and D-FastICA and Logis-LCA recovered all distributions except for the sub-Gaussian mixture of normals.
+Thus for low SNR, PCA+ICA methods discarded the non-Gaussian signal.
+This was true even when the correct source density was modeled, as in PCA+Infomax and the logistic density simulation.
 Spline-LCA was the method most robust to distributional assumptions and was the only method that recovered the sub-Gaussian mixture.
+We numerically evaluated the condition in Assumption \ref{assumption:mismatch}(i) for Logis-LCA and all values were negative except for the sub-Gaussian mixture of normals; thus the results for $n=1000$ are in general agreement with Theorem 3.
+We also evaluated the mis-match criterion between densities (a)-(e) and Spline-LCA densities estimated from a sample from the true densities, and all values were negative.

-However, when the noisy-ICA model was true and there was a high SNR, all methods generally produced accurate estimates for the logistic, t, Gumbel, super-Gaussian, and sparse image.
+When the noisy ICA model was true and there was a high SNR, all methods generally produced reasonably accurate estimates for the logistic, t, Gumbel, super-Gaussian, and sparse image.
 IFA and Spline-LCA were the only methods that recovered ICs with sub-Gaussian distributions.
-When the noisy-ICA model was true and there was a low SNR, all methods performed poorly, although IFA, PCA+Infomax, and PCA+ProDenICA outperformed LCA algorithms for some distributions.
+When the noisy ICA model was true and there was a low SNR, all methods performed poorly, although IFA, PCA+Infomax, and PCA+ProDenICA outperformed LCA algorithms for some distributions.
+Note that in PCA+ICA methods, PCA decomposes the data into a subspace with the signal and some noise, and a subspace with noise only; see Web Supplement \ref{supp:secNoisyICA}.
+When the SNR is high, this is an effective strategy because the amount of error that corrupts the ICs is negligible.
+When there is a low SNR, the components estimated with ICA are highly contaminated with noise.

 Overall, LCA methods were robust to the SNR for rank-$(T-Q)$ noise, and performed well in the high SNR scenario for rank-$T$ noise.
 Additionally, Spline-LCA was most robust to distributional assumptions.
 In contrast, IFA, PCA+Infomax, and PCA+ProDenICA performed poorly in the low SNR scenario for both the rank-$(T-Q)$ and rank-$T$ noise.